Mkv (Matroska) file format is generally exported by screen recorders like OBS Studio.

 DaVinci Resolve Mkv – No Audio After Importing

-Sometimes after adding an Mkv file into Resolve’s timeline, you can see the video, but the audio is not present.
+Sometimes after adding an Mkv file to Resolve’s timeline, you can see the video, but the audio is not present.
+This is due to Resolve not being able to recognize the audio codec – most probably due to variable bit rate.

 The most common issue could be variable bit rate Mp3 audio codecs (since only a constant bit rate is supported by Resolve).